-Applied in viticulture means within the large group of pesticides, The name derives from the Latin terms "herba" (herb, grass) and "caedere" (kill).
-The herbicides are converted into algicides ( seaweed ), Arborizide (woody plants) and Graminicides (grasses)).
-Herbicides are used in agriculture and also in viticulture to combat weed (Bluegrass) are used, whereby country-specific only certain preparations are allowed.
-Depending on the application, there are foliar herbicides and soil herbicides.
-The leaf herbicides are only used after the plants have been expelled, which is why they are also referred to as post-emergence herbicides.
+Medium used in viticulture within the large group of pesticides, The name is derived from the Latin terms "herba" (herb, grass) and "caedere" (kill).
+The herbicides are used in algicides ( seaweed ), Arborizide (woody plants) and Graminizide (grasses) differentiated).
+Herbicides are used in agriculture and also in viticulture to control weed (Ungras) used, with country-specific only certain preparations are allowed.
+Depending on the application, there are leaf herbicides and soil herbicides.
+The leaf herbicides are only used after the plants have been driven out, which is why they are also called post-emergence herbicides.

-Among the best-known brand products are Basta and Round Up.
+The best-known branded products include Basta and Round Up.
 Soil herbicides are also called pre-emergence herbicides.
-Well-known brand products are Afalon and Rapir.
-Relatively new are agents that promote strong growth- that is, the plant grows faster than it can provide with nutrients, which leads to dying.
-Most radical act the total herbicides, which act on all plants and kill them.
-It is also being tried with genetic engineering methods, against total herbicides resistant To breed plants.
+Well-known branded products are Afalon and Rapir.
+Relatively new are agents that have a strong growth-promoting effect - this means that the plant grows faster than it can supply itself with nutrients, which leads to death.
+The most radical are the total herbicides, which act on all plants and kill them.
+Genetic engineering methods are also being used to combat total herbicides resistant To grow plants.

-From the previously common full-surface treatment one has strayed.
-The herbicides are rather introduced in a narrow strip or punctiform around the vine.
-As part of the Organic viticulture If possible, herbicides are dispensed with, or the use is at least greatly restricted or beneficial insects Means used.
-Instead, it will open Plant strengtheners such as auxins set, which increase the resistance.
-Another environmentally friendly measure is the (cumbersome) mechanical removal of weeds.
+One has strayed from the full-surface treatment that used to be common.
+Rather, the herbicides are applied in a narrow strip or point-like around the vine.
+As part of the Organic viticulture herbicides are avoided if possible, or the use is at least severely restricted or beneficial insects Means used.
+Instead it gets on Plant strengtheners such as auxins set, which increase the resistance.
+Another environmentally friendly measure is the (tedious) mechanical removal of weeds.
 But this is especially in steep slopes difficult.